j792lee/zedboard-morse-code-translator/README.md

 # zedboard-morse-code-translator

-A two way translator between morse code and ascii using the Vivado Zedboard.
+This program is a two way translator between morse code and ascii using the Vivado Zedboard.

+## How to load onto your ZedBoard